Yes, it’s the guy with the beard and the woman with the laugh.

-John Belden and Wendy Carson have been seen all over the central Indiana theatre scene for over a decade.
-For more than 200 plays, musicals, cabarets and other performances, they acted like superfans and wrote critiques and praises of the various shows for the Greenfield Daily Reporter, EastOfIndy (dotcom, now gone) and their Facebook and Twitter feeds.
+John Belden and Wendy Carson have been seen all over the central Indiana theatre scene for more than 20 years.
+Through hundreds of plays, musicals, cabarets and other performances, they acted like superfans and wrote critiques and praises of the various shows for the Greenfield Daily Reporter, EastOfIndy (dotcom, now gone), The Word/Eagle, and their Facebook and Twitter feeds.
 Now that they are independent, they set up this place to help spread the word about the good things happening on stages in and around Indianapolis.

-Meanwhile, John and Wendy are also big fans of games — board games, party games, card games, and even those geeky role-playing and miniatures battle games.
-So, here we also wax poetic on our favorite pastime, as well as places to play, like GenCon and local conventions.
+Meanwhile, John and Wendy love games — board games, party games, card games, and even those geeky role-playing and miniatures battle games.
+So, here we occasionally wax poetic on our favorite pastime, as well as places to play, like GenCon and local conventions.

-Text on this site is copyright 2015, John Lyle Belden and Wendy C. Carson.
-Photos and illustrations are mostly by other parties, as noted.
+Text on this site is copyright 2015 through current year by John Lyle Belden and Wendy C. Carson.
+Photos and illustrations are mostly by other parties.

 John Lyle Belden

 Twitter: @indybeldar.
 Born in Arkansas numerous years ago, John moved to Indy with Wendy in 2001.
-He’s not an actor, but has been on a few stages: growing up playing piano, a season with the Arkansas 4-H Performing Arts Troupe, a couple of semesters in the University of Arkansas concert choir and a chorus role in “HMS Pinafore,” some Vampire Live-Action Role Play, a couple of skits at InConJunction, then more recently a role in a Play-A-Part fundraiser at Buck Creek Players and as a disembodied voice (playing a theatre critic, of course) at Oaklandon Civic Theatre.
-He’d like to thank Indy’s thespians for not sucking.
+He’s not an actor, but has been on a few stages: growing up playing piano, a season with the Arkansas 4-H Performing Arts Troupe, a couple of semesters in the University of Arkansas concert choir and a chorus role in “HMS Pinafore,” some Vampire Live-Action Role-Play, a couple of skits at InConJunction sci-fi convention, as well as a role in a Play-A-Part fundraiser at Buck Creek Players and as a disembodied voice (playing a theatre critic, of course) at Oaklandon Civic Theatre.
+Since growing that beard, he has done some work for the North Pole, and he and Wendy are the official Gnomes of Indy’s GermanFest.

 Wendy C. Carson